 Of course, we recommend following the AAP guidelines on paci use, yet we know those recommendations aren’t always what families do.
-Some babies won’t take a pacifier.
-Some babies are in a bed-sharing breast-feeding dyad with their mother that doesn’t include pacifier use.
-Some babies love their pacifiers -too much – and their sleep-deprived parents aren’t able to take naps due to work demands or multi-aged children.
-Those parents may make the choice to STOP the pacifier before the age of one after weighing the risks of their own sleep deprivation while driving or performing their job tasks vs their baby’s individual risk factors for SIDS (of which the pacifier is just one small part)!
+Some babies won’t take a pacifier and that's ok.
+Some babies love their pacifiers too much and their sleep-deprived parents aren’t able to take naps due to work demands or multiple children.
+Those parents may make the choice to stop using the pacifier before the age of one after weighing the risks of their own sleep deprivation while driving or performing their job tasks vs their baby’s individual risk factors for SIDS (of which the pacifier is just one small part)!

 For babies under 4 1/2 months: